holmstefan/hepromo/README.md

 # HeProMo
 Productivity models for wood harvesting operations.

-A description of this project and an executable jar file can be found here:
+A description of this project can be found here:

 https://www.waldwissen.net/technik/holzernte/kalkulation/wsl_hepromo/index_EN